supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Perform_Attacks.md

 In this task, you will perform attacks on a host with the Security Events connector configured and Sysmon configured.

-1. Login to WIN2 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Login to WIN2 virtual machine with the password as provided in the environment tab.

 2. In the search of the task bar, enter *CMD*.
 Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Accept and User Account Control prompts that appear.